firstdraft/guides/optional-syntaxes-in-ruby.md

 "hello".gsub ("l", "z")
 ```

 I like to include the parentheses around arguments because it makes it clear what's what, _especially_ when you are chaining multiple methods together.
-The one time that I usually drop the parentheses is if I am `puts`ing or `ap`ing:
+The only time that I drop the parentheses is if I am `puts`ing or `ap`ing:

 ```ruby
 # Rather than